-- (a) for an infringement notice-a person who, under a regulation, may serve the infringement notice; or - (b) for a withdrawal from acting under this Act-a person who, under a regulation, may effect the withdrawal.
+(a) for an infringement notice-a person who, under a regulation, may serve the infringement notice; or civil enforcement fee means the fee prescribed under a regulation for part 5.

+(b) for a withdrawal from acting under this Act-a person who, under a regulation, may effect the withdrawal.